-Connect a resistor (R{OCSET}) from this pin to the drain of the respective upper MOSFET.
-R{OCSET} , an internal 200 μ A current source (I{OCSET}), and the upper MOSFET's onresistance ($I{DS(ON)}$) set the converter over-current (OC) trip point according to the following equation:
+Connect a resistor from this pin to the drain of the respective upper MOSFET.
+This resistor, an internal 200 μ A current source, and the upper MOSFET's on-resistance set the converter over-current trip point.
+An over-current trip cycles the soft-start function.